vllm-project/vllm-project.github.io/_posts/2024-10-23-vllm-serving-amd.md

 ---
 layout: post
 title: "Serving LLMs on AMD MI300X: Best Practices"
-author: "Embedded LLM and Hot Aisles Inc."
+author: "Embedded LLM and Hot Aisle Inc."
 ---

 **TL;DR:** vLLM unlocks incredible performance on the AMD MI300X, achieving 1.5x higher throughput and 1.7x faster time-to-first-token (TTFT) than Text Generation Inference (TGI) for Llama 3.1 405B.
 It also achieves 1.8x higher throughput and 5.1x faster TTFT than TGI for Llama 3.1 70B.
 This guide explores key vLLM settings to maximize efficiency, showing you how to leverage the power of open-source LLM inference on AMD.
 If you just want to see the optimal parameters, jump to the [Quick Start Guide](#quick-start-guide).